 Faith versus Fear #1

-We could estimate their faith to be 20% wanted to live, but 80% of their faith shows they were going to die.
-The only thing left to complete their faith in dying was to JUMP overboard.
-But no, they also had 20% faith that wanted to live, so they acted on that small portion of faith and went searching for Jesus.
+There was a time when Jesus and his disciples were in a ship, and a great storm arose.
+Jesus was asleep then, so his worried disciples CAME to him, looking for help; they wake him up, saying, “Lord, save us, we are perishing.”
+Jesus realized that the disciples believed that they were dying.
+Their faith and hope to live through the storm were so small.
+We could estimate their faith to be 20% wanted to live, but 80% of their faith shows they would die.
+So the only thing left to complete their faith in dying was to JUMP overboard.
+But no, they also had 20% faith that they wanted to live, so they acted on that small portion of faith and went searching for Jesus.

 Faith versus Fear #2

 Here, the right actions (SINKING) follow his fearful thoughts.
 Jesus immediately STRETCHED out his hand and CAUGHT him.
-Jesus said to him “O thou of little faith, wherefore didst thou doubt?”
+Jesus said to him, “O thou of little faith, wherefore didst thou doubt?”
 Doubt is a killer of faith.
 Doubt is Satan’s tool to keep believers in the oppression of sin.
 Release your mind of all doubting attitudes.
-In this episode, we saw Peter having some faith: he came down out of the boat, and walk on water, but then another thought and action crept in: the fear of sinking.
-The same old belief re-surfaced and the same old action followed.
+In this episode, we saw Peter having some faith: he came down out of the boat and walked on water, but then another thought and action crept in: the fear of sinking.
+The same old belief re-surfaced, and the same old action followed.
 Both actions followed their beliefs.
 Our actions do not determine our faith, but our faith (belief) determines our actions.
-A fearful faith will result in harm, while a kind faith will result in goodness.
+A fearful conviction will result in harm, while a kindhearted faith will result in goodness.